 Ademir Kenović is an award-winning Bosnian producer and film director.
-He graduated from the University of Sarajevo in English literature in 1969 and then studied film and art at the Denison University in Ohio.
+He graduated from the University of Sarajevo in English literature in 1969 and then studied film and art at Denison University in Ohio.
 In 1989 he was appointed Professor at the Academy of Performing Arts in Sarajevo, Department of Directing and film Production.
-As one of the founding partners of film production company Refresh, he has been producing films since the early ‘90’s.
-During the war in Bosnia and Herzegovina he directed and produced numerous war documentaries including BAFTA awarded Sarajevo: A Street Under Siege.
-Mr Kenović's directed films including Kuduz and Little Bit of Soul are today widely considered as classics of pre-war Bosnian and Yugoslavian cinematography.
+As one of the founding partners of the film production company Refresh, he has been producing films since the early ‘90’s.
+During the war in Bosnia and Herzegovina, he directed and produced numerous war documentaries including BAFTA awarded Sarajevo: A Street Under Siege.
+Mr. Kenović's directed films including Kuduz and Little Bit of Soul are today widely considered classics of pre-war Bosnian and Yugoslavian cinematography.

 director "Men Don't Cry"

-Alen Drljević was born in Sarajevo, Bosnia and Herzegovina.
+Alen Drljević was born in Sarajevo, Bosnia, and Herzegovina.
 He graduated from the Academy of Performing Arts in Sarajevo in 2005.
 His diploma work, the short fiction film "Paycheck" was nominated for a European Film Academy Award.
 His documentary feature debut "Carnival" was selected by IDFA 2006, in its “First Appearance” and “Movies that Matter” competitions.
 His fiction feature debut film "Men Don't Cry" premiered at Karlovy Vary IFF 2017.
 He is a member of the European Film Academy.

 actor "Men Don't Cry" "The Frog"

-An Emmy-nominated, award-winning photojournalist, Ron Haviv is co-founder of the agency VII, dedicated to documenting conflict and raising awareness about human rights issues around the globe.
+An Emmy-nominated, award-winning photojournalist, Ron Haviv is co-founder of agency VII, dedicated to documenting conflict and raising awareness about human rights issues around the globe.